lucasjoliveau/doc/en/developer/reference/cli.md

 ### Identifying Extra Modules

-To distinguish between standard and extra modules, Odoo Cloc uses the following heuristic: modules that are located (real file system path, after following symbolic links) in the same parent directory as the `base`, `web` or `web_enterprise` standard modules are considered standard.
+To distinguish between standard and extra modules, Konvergo ERP Cloc uses the following heuristic: modules that are located (real file system path, after following symbolic links) in the same parent directory as the `base`, `web` or `web_enterprise` standard modules are considered standard.
 Other modules are